mahyarmirrashed/raft/README.md

 # Raft

-Python implementation of the Raft consensus algorithm^[[Consensus: Briding Theory and Practice](https://raw.githubusercontent.com/ongardie/dissertation/master/book.pdf)] designed by Diego Ongaro and John Ousterhout at Stanford University.
+Python implementation of the Raft consensus algorithm[^1] designed by Diego Ongaro and John Ousterhout at Stanford University.

 #### Disclaimer